-22% decrease in Cash and Cash Equivalents
+Cash and Cash Equivalents

-A result of increased operating, acquisition and expansion requirements.
-The cash and cash equivalent is within the maintained minimum level to support the operating requirement of the Group.
+Cash and Cash Equivalents decreased by 22% as a result of increased operating, acquisition and expansion requirements.
+Nonetheless, the cash and cash equivalent is within the maintained minimum level to support the operating requirement of the Group.